top of page

 Try one of our morning hot yoga sessions and experience the power of wellness-based networking.
 It might just become your most productive meeting of the week.

-As featured in the Financial Times article: “Networking hots up in the yoga studio” (July 2025).
+As featured in the Financial Times article: “Networking hots up in the yoga studio” (July 2025), highlighting the rise of professional networking at ID Hot Yoga.